 One to One Support Services Values

-One to One Support services is a value led organisation and as such we will actively promote values that enable our learners to live and work in a multi-cultural and diverse community.
+One to One Support services is a value-led organisation and as such we will actively promote values that enable our learners to live and work in a multi-cultural and diverse community.
 Our students will be guided to not simply tolerate difference but to celebrate it in all its forms.
 We firmly believe that when people are enabled to be themselves they are more productive and more able to meet their own potential.

-One to One Support Services has three organisational values of Respect, Responsibility and Professionalism and these are well embedded across the training academy.
+One to One Support Services has three organisational values of Respect, Responsibility and Professionalism and these are well embedded in the training academy.
 In July 2015 and continued into 2016 all staff undertook and will annual complete training covering British Values and all teaching staff linked to the promotional of values and this work will be continued within curriculum areas with students.

 As a local training provider, the values that we uphold will guide every aspect of our behaviour.

-What are British Values as defined by the Government.
+What are British Values as defined by the Government?

 “Democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs”

 One to One Support Services embed, supports and actively promotes these British Values in the following ways:

 - A strong and vibrant learner voice programme that takes the views of learners seriously.